dart-lang/language/working/augmentation-libraries/feature-specification.md

     **TODO: We could consider allowing an `extends` clause if the main declaration doesn't have one.**

-*   The augmenting type is marked `abstract` and the corresponding type is not or vice versa.
+*   The augmenting type is marked `abstract`.
+The main library determines whether the class is abstract or not.

 ### Augmenting functions